 - 1. Maintain the footprint of permeable surface through zoning measures. - 2.
 Avoid conversion of agricultural land to non-permeable surface uses. - Increase incentives for the maintenance or restoration of perennial forage, woodlots, CREP, and critical areas of wetlands and ponds on farms, which function as carbon sinks, help with water storage, and provide other ecosystem services. - 4.
 Support programs that increase the sale of local foods to reduce transport emissions. - 5.
-Explore economic incentives to encourage farmers increase soil carbon storage, e.g. no-till techniques. - 6.
-Work with agricultural groups to explore economic incentives that may encourage farmers to increase soil carbon storage, including: - (a) Tax benefits or other subsidies - (b) Ecosystem services providing funding, jobs and new options to agricultural industry
+Explore economic incentives to encourage farmers increase soil carbon storage, e.g. no-till techniques.

+(b) Ecosystem services providing funding, jobs and new options to agricultural industry carbon storage, including: